Project Background

 A dedicated funding source would also provide greater flexibility within the Road & Bridge budget, strengthening the County’s ability to compete for large state and federal grants—helping leverage local dollars into major infrastructure investments that benefit the entire community.

 Since the late 1990’s, Gunnison County Road and Bridge department has had a constrained budget, while costs of materials and labor have continued to increase.
 Safety regulations and requirements for surface transportation are also ever changing, resulting in additional expenses meeting both state and federal requirements.
 With funding sources remaining stagnant, the department has had to adjust the maintenance of the roads from the “best” treatment, to the one that can be afforded on the constrained budget.
 The current state of Gunnison County roads reflects the hard choices that the department has had to make over the last 25+ years, where ride comfort and improvements have taken a backseat to simply keeping the roads open and maintaining safety.
-These hard choices have resulted in over 38 million dollars in deferred maintenance to the County road network, which does not account for year-over-year inflation.
+These hard choices have resulted in over 38 million dollars (and growing) in deferred maintenance to the County road network, which does not account for year-over-year inflation.

-How are Gunnison County Roads & Bridges Funded
+How are Gunnison County Roads & Bridges Funded?

 Gunnison County Road and Bridge Department is not funded by property taxes.
 In fact, Counties are not legally able to fund any road maintenance through property taxes.